-In certain circumstances, it may be possible for comprehensive leave-eligible employees to donate and receive leave to cover a hardship when available leave is insufficient.
-Short-term temporary employees and interns are not eligible to participate in the donate leave program.
+In certain circumstances, it may be possible for comprehensive leave-eligible employees to donate sick or vacation leave and receive leave to cover a hardship when available leave is insufficient.
+Short-term temporary employees and interns are not eligible to participate in the donated leave program.

-Donated leave can only be used for a FMLA/KCFML qualifying reason-for example, a serious health condition for the employee or an eligible family member, or to bond with a new child.
+Donated leave can only be used for an FMLA/KCFML qualifying reason-for example, a serious health condition for the employee or an eligible family member, or to bond with a new child.
 To learn more about FMLA and KCFML, contact Human Resources or visit the county's leave administration website: Taking leave - King County.